-The benefits of open-ended play are many.
-Discover how to encourage open-ended play to boost your child’s creativity and imagination.
+Discover how to encourage open-ended play (as well as why you should) as a way to boost your child’s creativity and imagination.

 Of course, Jenga blocks aren’t “meant” to be built into structures, much less a doghouse or a fountain.
-But they helped cultivate my son’s creativity and imagination—with no instruction manual needed.
+But they helped cultivate his creativity and imagination—with no instruction manual needed.

 What is open-ended play?
-It’s the type of play that requires a child’s imagination, instead of just “one way” it can be played.
+It’s the type of play that requires a child’s imagination, instead of “one way” a toy or game can be played.

 Think about a stick, which has been inducted into the Toy Hall of Fame.
 A stick lying on the ground is just a stick.
 But give it to a child and it becomes a wand, a soup spoon, a sword, the letter I, a screwdriver, a cane, and so forth.

 Compare that with, say, a toy figure of a popular television character.
-That child will have already assigned it with the characteristics he remembers from having watched the television show.
+That child will assign it the characteristics she remembers from having watched the television show.

 The benefits of open-ended play